TTC International EAL Certificate

 How often are these courses offered?

 Each course is offered once every calendar year.
+You may take courses in any order, though the onsite courses is considered foundational.

 How many hours per week will the online courses require?